 DTE Energy Company Part 5 Compliance at DTE Service Centers

-DTE Energy Company retained NTH Consultants, Ltd. to evaluate existing oil and chemical storage at seventeen DTE service centers.
+DTE Energy Company retained NTH to evaluate existing oil and chemical storage at 17 DTE service centers.
 They operate as a pull out facility for DTE line trucks.
 The service centers store and distribute electrical equipment and materials used by the line crews.
 Transformers and portable substations are staged on site and DTE utility vehicles are stored, fueled and maintained at the Service Centers.

 Project Approach The scope of services was to evaluate storage areas as to their compliance with the Federal SPCC regulations and Michigan Act 451 Part 5 Rules.
 NTH provided a variety of engineering solutions for each site and created design drawings for the chosen solution.